aashikrasool/Coefficient-Based-Data-Generator/README.md

 </div>

 ## License
 This work is licensed under the Custom Collaborative License.
 Any modification or redistribution of this work requires explicit permission from all collaborators listed in the acknowledgments section of this README file.
-For inquiries about modifications or collaborations, please contact the project maintainers.
+For inquiries about modifications or collaborations, please contact the project maintainers.Also you can find

 ## Acknowledgments